youngzliu/Wackypedia/README.md

       - 30 One-Sentence Stories From People Who Have Built Better Habits
       - 10 Habits Successful People Do

+9. User can see all the authors that have contributed to an article.

+    - Example Input

+    > Click on an article

+    - Example Output

+    > All authors are listed on the bottom of the page.

+10. User can see all the articles a user has contributed to.

+    - Example Input

+    > Click on an author

+    - Example Output

+    > All articles the author has contributed to will appear on the page.

 ## Setup/Installation Requirements